verrannt/brain2speech-diffusion/README.md

 * `conditional_type`: Either `class` for class conditional sampling, or `brain` for brain conditional sampling.
 If the model is unconditional, can be null, or will otherwise be ignored.
 * `conditional_signal`: The actual conditional input signal to use in case of conditional sampling.
 If the model is a class-conditional model, it suffices to simply state the word to be generated here (e.g. `dag`).
 If it is a brain-conditional model, this should be a full (absolute) file path to the ECoG recording file on disk (e.g. `/home/user/path/to/recording/dag1.npy`).

 > **Note:** Since the `experiment` config is a top-level config, it suffices to append `experiment=...` as argument when calling the script.
 All other of the above mentioned options are options specifically for generation, so 'generate' has to be added to the argument description, e.g.: `generate.name=... generate.conditional_type=...` et cetera.
-This is due to the way that Hydra layers config options hierarchically.

 #### Example
 ```s